learn-co-curriculum/phase-3-ruby-building-applications-requiring-files/README.md

 ```

 As we expand our understanding of programming in Ruby and start to work with
-larger, more complex applications, we need to add a few more pieces to this.
-In
+larger, more complex applications, we'll start to see more pieces and components
-an upcoming lesson, we'll take a closer look at the `Gemfile` and what that
+being added - run files, environment files, to start.
+Then, we'll start seeing
+things like database folders and before long, we'll see many files in many
+folders, all doing their small part for the application.

+With all these files separated out into different folders, how is it that they
-does.
-For this lesson, though, we're going to take a look at some other folders
+are able to work together?
+In this lesson, we're going to provide an answer to this question and take a deeper
-and file structures you'll see in Ruby labs going forward.
-First, we're going to
 look at requiring files.

+## Classes Defined in the Same File

+Let's take a look at a pair of example classes to get started.
+If we define two
-If we define two classes in the same file, we can interact with both classes
+classes in the same file, we can interact with both classes immediately after
-immediately after they are defined.
-Imagine if the following 'belongs-to' /
+they are defined.
+Imagine if the following 'belongs-to' / 'has-many' example
-'has-many' example between `Garden` and `Plant` classes:
+between `Garden` and `Plant` classes:

 ```ruby
 class Garden